corbtastik/atlas-osb/README.md

         regionName: CENTRAL_US
 ```

-Deploy each Service Instance and kickback with a snack :candy: for several minutes while Atlas brings our clusters online.
+Deploy each Service Instance and kickback with a snack :doughnut: for several minutes while Atlas brings our clusters online.

 ```bash
 kubectl apply -f cluster-configs/atlas-m10-aws.yml